Meet Lynn O’Shaughnessy

 I also focus on educating high school counselors, college consultants and financial advisors, who need to understand how they can assist families with evaluating their choices and bringing their college costs down.

-College is often the second biggest expense in a family’s life, but high school counselors and consultants usually don’t understand how to make college more affordable and neither do financial advisers.
+College is often the second biggest expense in a family’s life, but high school counselors and educational consultants usually don’t understand how to make college more affordable and neither do financial advisers.

 I offer an online course – The College Solution Cost Lab – for parents that provides a blueprint for how families can make college more affordable, as well as increase admission chances and find wonderful colleges and universities.
 The courses includes written lessons, videos, resource guides and webinars.